-The Three-Year Plan included a new PEI program to provide mental health services for foster youth, as recommended and supported by the MHSA Steering Committee and the Board of Supervisors.
-This new program started late FY 2018-19 and will be expanded to serve all youth in FY 2019-20.
+The previous Three-Year Plan included a new PEI program to provide mental health services for foster youth, as recommended and supported by the MHSA Steering Committee and the Board of Supervisors.
+This new program started late FY 2018-19 and expanded to serve all youth in FY 2019-20.

 In FY 2017-18, BHS facilitated a community planning process resulting in expansion of mental health services and supports for individuals living with a serious mental illness who are homeless or at-risk of homelessness in the suicide prevention programming.
+Expanded programming began in FY 2017-18.

-This Annual Update includes the new PEI program: Trauma Informed Wellness for the African American Community.
-The recommendation for this new program was developed through a community program planning process that included the formation of an Ad Hoc Workgroup.
+The previous Annual Update included the new PEI program: Trauma Informed Wellness for the African American Community developed through a community program planning process that included the formation of an Ad Hoc Workgroup.
 African American Community Listening Sessions were conducted to further refine the program recommendation.
-Community feedback and the program description is outlined in the Community Program Planning and PEI component sections of this Annual Update.

 In late FY 2018-19, the MHSA Steering Committee supported and recommended further expanding the PEI Component to include new time-limited community capacity building PEI programming, as well as the expansion of existing PEI programming.
-The PEI component expansion in these areas will begin mid FY 2019-20.
+The PEI component expansion in these areas began mid FY 2019-20.